Mood is required for this one – Lights out… Headphones on… It’s time for some horror.

 Live observations at the movies reveal that you should not show the monster too soon.
 Part of the terror is the build up.
 The horror movie The Descent did this very well.
 Sometimes the reveal is a disappointment, sometimes not.
 It’s a fine line in horror between getting it right and making it naff; Reficul 666 does it right.
 By placing the character in constant darkness save for the direction of the torchlight or the dim holy glow of the bible most of the surroundings are hidden and you can never be sure of what or where something is unless you are looking at it and when you do catch sight of a demon or a shadow it works.

-Even when the boss demon appears at the end, you can’t see him clearly unless you direct your torch right at him.
+Was it different when the boss demon appears at the end?
+No, you can’t see him clearly unless you direct your torch right at him.
 And what a great job the dev has done on him, he looks like a terrifying version of Dave Grohl’s devil.

 Reficul 666 does a great job of making your skin freeze.
 They have incorporated a whispering of demons that increases in volume when you are near them; a nice warning mechanic, but also one that builds tension very well.
 When the whispering about dragging you into the darkness begins, it drives your anxiety levels up and the heart rate rises, then racing up to you are some shadowy demons and terror overtakes you entirely for a moment.

-I am not exaggerating, it is not a jump scare, it’s just an excellent user of tension and delivery.
+Peek through your fingers, I am not exaggerating.
+It is not a jump scare, it’s just an excellent user of tension and delivery.
 No matter how long I played the game and even when I carried a Holy Bible that would shock the approaching demons out of the way, it still made the hairs stand up momentarily, each time one glided towards me round a corner.

 Maps are good and it has a relatively tight open world environment, unfortunately this is where most of the positives end for Reficul 666.
 It’s all a little dated graphically, there is little to no interaction with the environment beyond opening doors.
 The game has almost no colliders at all.
 Kick a box to reveal a key, knock a chair or a glass of alcohol over, make it smash, start a fire; these are things that make a gameworld feel alive and also provide other opportunities for gameplay.